facebook

 Trusting in God’s Sovereignty and Love

 As we navigate the haunting valleys of human suffering, we are called to heed James’ counsel — to pray unceasingly for the afflicted and intercede for one another with unwavering faith.
-The timeless verses of the Psalms and the sacred liturgies of the Church offer a wellspring of healing prayers, each imbued with the ineffable power of divine grace.
+The timeless verses of the Psalms and the sacred liturgies of the Church offer a wellspring of healing prayers.
+Each is imbued with the ineffable power of divine grace.

 About Post Author